lostjared/Super.Stoner.420/README.md

  * Updated

-Fixed an old bug, and made it so if you pass
+Resolved a longstanding issue and updated the feature allowing users to adjust the window size by executing:

     ./SuperStoner --size 1440 1080

-you can set the Window size.

-This is a old joke game I wrote many years ago.
-Its a simple platform style game where the user controls a guy who looks similar to mario and collects items and avoids enemies.
-The project requires SDL_mixer and SDL_ttf and SDL 1.2.
-The Makefile will output the SuperStoner420 directory where you can run the game.
+This game, SuperStoner, is a humorous platformer I developed some time ago.
+It features gameplay where the player maneuvers a character resembling Mario, engaging in item collection and enemy avoidance.
+To run this project, SDL_mixer, SDL_ttf, and SDL 1.2 are necessary.
+Compiling the game through the provided Makefile generates the SuperStoner420 directory, from which the game can be launched.

+This game is just a joke, so don't take it seriously...